Enobraed/Discord-Optimization/README.md

 2. Creating backup folders (necessary for mkdir to work as well)
 3. Moving noise suppression by KRISP
 4. Moving Vulkan
-5. Moving the chrome_*.pak files (if using Better Discord - delete the line.
+5. Moving the chrome_*.pak files (if using Better Discord - delete the line)
 6. Moving game activity (Games from Discord)
 7. Moving overlay
 8. Moving notifications